PRIVACY NOTICE

 We are the controller responsible for the personal data we collect and use about you.
 Our full details are OtoImmune Ltd (company number 15799123), a private company limited by shares and registered in England and Wales.
 Our registered office is located at 20 Wenlock Road, London, N1 7GU.

-This privacy notice tells you the types of personal data we collect about you when you visit our website (www.moihealth.com), use our applications (such as the mOI app), products and services, interact with us offline, or where we otherwise obtain personal data either directly from you, or from another party.
-It also outlines how we use that personal data and how we may share it.
+This Privacy Notice tells you the types of personal data we collect about you when you visit or use any part of our Platform (comprising our Website at www.moihealth.com, our Web App and our App), purchase a Membership, use our products and services, interact with us offline, or where we otherwise obtain personal data either directly from you or from another party.

-We aim to comply with the highest applicable data protection and healthcare standards, including the UK GDPR and, where relevant, HIPAA-equivalent principles.
+We aim to comply with the highest applicable data protection and healthcare standards, including the UK GDPR, all other applicable UK data protection legislation and, where relevant, HIPAA-equivalent principles.

-Our website and app may include links to third-party websites, plug-ins, applications or other services and products.
-Clicking on those links or enabling those connections may allow third parties to collect or share data about you in accordance with their privacy notices.
+Our Platform may include links to third-party websites, plug-ins, applications or other services and products.
+Clicking on those links or enabling those connections may allow third parties to collect or share data about you in accordance with their own privacy notices.
 These third parties are separate and independent from us and we are not responsible for their privacy notices.
-When you leave our website and app, we encourage you to read the privacy notice of every website you visit.
+When you leave our Platform, we encourage you to read the privacy notice of every website or service you visit.

 2. Data we collect and use about you